Connie Yori: 2009–10 season

 The 2009–10 season was the most successful year in the Nebraska women's basketball program's history.
 After finishing the 2008–09 campaign with a 15–16 (6–10, T-7th) record, the Cornhuskers rolled through the 2009–10 season with an undefeated 29–0 (16–0) regular season, becoming the first team in Big 12 history to record an unbeaten regular season, and only the second to record a perfect conference record.
 They won their first regular season conference title, but were upset by Texas A&M in the Big 12 Tournament semifinals.

 Nebraska was unranked in every preseason poll, but at the season's end were #4 in both the Associated Press and Coaches' Polls.
 They had never even been ranked in the top 10 before, but spent the last nine weeks of the regular season in the top 10, peaking at #3 for a time.
 Yori guided the Cornhuskers to the program's first-ever #1 seed in the NCAA tournament.
 After posting 83–44 and 83–70 victories over Northern Iowa and UCLA, respectively, Nebraska advanced to the Sweet 16 for the first time in school history.
 They were then upset by the 4th-seeded Kentucky Wildcats, 76–67, where their season would end at 32–2.

 After shattering the old program record of 23 for wins in a season, and for Nebraska's 15-game turnaround, Yori received the Big 12 Conference, WBCA Region 5, U.S. Basketball Writers Association (USBWA), Women's Basketball Coaches Association Coach of the Year and Naismith Coach of the Year awards.
 She was also named the inaugural winner of the Kay Yow National Coach of the Year Award, which is given to the women's college basketball head coach in NCAA Division I competition who displays great character both on and off the court.

-On April 5, 2016 Yori resigned after 14 years at the helm.
-The Lincoln Journal Star reports the resignation comes on the heels of an investigation by the athletic department that Yori mistreated players.
+On April 5, 2016, Yori resigned after 14 years at the helm; the Lincoln Journal Star reported that the resignation came after an investigation by the athletic department revealed Yori mistreated players.

-Yori posted a record of 280-166 and led the Huskers to a pair of conference titles and seven trips to the NCAA Tournament.
+Yori posted a record of 280–166 and led the Huskers to a pair of conference titles and seven trips to the NCAA Tournament.